TheBigNik/leetcode-150-interview/README.md

-so, as I began my journey in tech industry here are my first projects that I did as practicing python, hope you enjoy
+so, as I began my journey in tech industry here are my first projects that I did as practicing python, JavaScript and TypeScript. hope you enjoy.